-I was talking with a pastor recently who has been betrayed by someone in his church.
-He told him a secret in confidence and soon learned the friend had shared it with another…who shared it with another…who shared it with another…and you know the rest of this story.
+I was talking with a pastor who had been betrayed by someone in his church.
+He told him a secret in confidence and soon learned the friend had shared it with another, who, of course, shared it with another – who shared it with another – and you know the rest of this story.

-I was empathetic, but thought to myself, “Welcome to the world of Christian leadership”.
+I was empathetic, but thought to myself, “Welcome to the world of leadership”.
+And it can be true even in Christian leadership.

 David, the man after God’s own heart, had men who talked behind his back.
 They spread rumors about him.
 They maligned his reputation and character.
 He was the subject of gossip.
 People said things about him that weren’t true; probably some that were partially true, but stretched out of proportion to reality.